 - 1. Save sheets 3 and 4 into one PDF per Beneficiary/Affiliated Entity (choose sheets via 'Options' when saving as PDF) - 2.
 Save sheets 3, 4 and 5 into a PDF for the Coordinator. - 3.
 Combine into a single PDF for upload (using Adobe Acrobat or the Preview App on Apple Macs). - 4.
-Upload in the system (do NOT upload the excel files).
+Upload in the system (do NOT upload the excel files macro files are currently not allowed).